Characterization of Non-Deterministic Chaos in Two-Dimensional Non-Smooth Vector Fields: Proof of Theorem

 Let us call this dense Filippov orbit as $\gamma(t)$ and let $t_0$ the time such that $\gamma(t_0)\in \Sigma^{t}$ and $\gamma(t)\cap \Sigma^{t}=\emptyset$ for all $t>t_0$.
 Therefore $\gamma([t_0,\infty])$ is dense in $M$ and it does not intersect any tangency point.

-Let $g:M \rightarrow [0,1]$ be a smooth function such that $g^{-1}(0)=\Sigma^t$.
-Now let us change the velocity of the Filippov orbit associated to the vector field of system by multiplying it by the positive map $g$.
-Hence the new vector field $gZ$ is in fact a continuous vector field whose orbits coincide to the previous one, with the exception that now the tangency points are fixed ones.
+Let $g:M \rightarrow [0,1]$ be a smooth function such that $g^{-1}(0)=\Tange$.
+Now let us change the velocity of the Filippov orbit associated with the vector field of the system by multiplying it by the positive map $g$.
+Hence the new vector field $gZ$ is in fact a continuous vector field whose orbits coincide with the previous one, with the exception that now the tangency points are fixed ones.
 But now this new Filippov system is in fact a continuous flow, and for this new flow, $\gamma[t_0,\infty]$ is the image of some trajectory of it (which is dense).

-Hence, in particular because there is a dense orbit for a continuous flows we guarantee from classical results of continuous flows that there is a $G_\delta$ set $D$ of points with dense orbit.
-Notice that none of this dense orbits can pass through the singular points of $gZ$, hence these are also dense orbits for the Filippov system.
+Hence, in particular because there is a dense orbit for continuous flows we guarantee from classical results of continuous flows that there is a residual set $D$ of points with dense orbit.
+Notice that none of these dense orbits can pass through the singular points of $gZ$, hence these are also dense orbits for the Filippov system.